 Virtual coworking is the same thing as working in a physical coworking space, except you meet online… in a virtual office.
-And the benefits for lonely remote workers are pretty awesome.
+And the benefits for lonely remote workers (and beyond) are great.
+Just being able to see where everyone is in the virtual office makes colleagues feel more accessible and gives the team a surprising sense of togetherness.
 You can have serendipitous moments online with a diverse group of online workers from all over the world – all from the comforts of wherever you are.

 Why Virtual Coworking Rocks

-- IT FEELS LIKE PEOPLE ARE AROUND.
-You may work from home but with the push of a button, you can go to and talk to others.
+1. IT FEELS LIKE PEOPLE ARE AROUND.
+With a virtual coworking space you are working from wherever you are – but with the push of a button, you can go to and talk to others.
 Just seeing where everyone is on the virtual floor plan creates a sense of presence.
-This small hack has a massive effect.
 You no longer need to schedule a meeting to talk to someone.
 Instead, just virtually knock on someone’s door.

-- E-SERENDIPITY.
-When you are at an in person coworking space, there’s an element of surprise and randomness in meeting new people.
+2. EXPERIENCE E-SERENDIPITY.
+When you are at a physical coworking space, there’s an element of surprise and randomness in meeting new people.
 It works exactly the same way online.
 When you see someone popping into the kitchen, you can join them at the virtual water cooler and say hello.

-- YOU CAN SEE WHAT PEOPLE ARE DOING.
-In the Virtual Team Talk graphic above, you can see that Heidi and Nenad are talking in the Phone Booth, Ralph is focused, and I’m “on the air”.
-Since the rooms in Sococo are customizable, you can use your virtual space to keep your team in the know with what you’re working on.
+3. YOU CAN SEE WHAT PEOPLE ARE DOING.
+Virtual coworking spaces allow you to see what everyone is doing in real time.
+For example, in the Sococo graphic above, you can see that Heidi and Nenad are talking in the Phone Booth, Ralph is focused, and Lisette is “on the air”.
+Most spaces have rooms that are customizable.

-Here is the etiquette we use for the Virtual Team Talk coworking space:
+Here is the etiquette that was used for the Virtual Team Talk Sococo coworking space:

 Podcast production by Podcast Monster

 - What are Virtual Coworking Spaces? – by Coworking Resources